aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 brew install shivammathur/php/php@8.0
 ```

+The command above installs PHP version 8.0.

-As many versions as you like can be installed with the above command.
+Any number of versions can be installed using the same command.

 List all installed versions of PHP by running: